nikolaymihov/MyCarDealershipProject/README.md

-A car dealership project built with ASP.Net Core 5.0
+A car dealership project built on .Net 5.0, ASP.Net Core 5.0 and Entity Framework Core 5.0.